 If the CD4 count is low, medications to prevent opportunistic infections are routinely prescribed, as in the following cases:

 If the CD4 count drops below 200 cells per microliter of blood, the antibiotic trimethoprim-sulfamethoxazole is given to prevent Pneumocystis jirovecii pneumonia Overview of Pneumonia Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
 Pneumonia is one of the most common causes of death worldwide.
-Often, pneumonia is the final... read more .
-This antibiotic also prevents toxoplasmosis Toxoplasmosis read more , which can damage the brain.
+The most common symptom of... read more .
+This antibiotic also prevents toxoplasmosis Toxoplasmosis Toxoplasmosis is infection caused by the protozoan parasite Toxoplasma gondii.
+Infection occurs when people unknowingly ingest toxoplasma cysts from cat feces or eat contaminated meat... read more , which can damage the brain.

 If the CD4 count drops below 50 cells per microliter of blood, azithromycin taken weekly or clarithromycin taken daily may prevent Mycobacterium avium complex infections Mycobacterium avium Complex (MAC) Infections Many species of mycobacteria exist.
 The species Mycobacterium tuberculosis is the one that causes tuberculosis.
 The other mycobacteria species that cause disease are discussed here.
 These... read more .
 If people cannot take either of these medications, they are given rifabutin.

 If cryptococcal meningitis Cryptococcosis Cryptococcosis is an infection caused by the fungus Cryptococcus neoformans or Cryptococcus gattii.
 People may have no symptoms or may have headache and confusion, a cough and... read more , pneumonia Overview of Pneumonia Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
 Pneumonia is one of the most common causes of death worldwide.
-Often, pneumonia is the final... read more , thrush Symptoms , or a candidal infection in the vagina Vaginal Yeast Infection (Candidiasis) A vaginal yeast infection (also called candidiasis) is caused by an infectious organism called Candida, usually Candida albicans.
+The most common symptom of... read more , thrush Thrush Candidiasis is infection with the yeast Candida.
+Candidiasis tends to occur in moist areas of the skin.
+This skin infection may cause rashes, scaling, itching, and swelling.
+Doctors examine... read more , or a candidal infection in the vagina Vaginal Yeast Infection (Candidiasis) A vaginal yeast infection (also called candidiasis) is caused by an infectious organism called Candida, usually Candida albicans.
 A vaginal yeast infection may cause intense itching... read more recurs, people may be given the antifungal medication fluconazole for a long time.